Glenne Headly

 Glenne Aimee Headly (March 13, 1955 – June 8, 2017) was an American actress.
-She was widely known for her roles in Dirty Rotten Scoundrels, Dick Tracy, and Mr. Holland's Opus.
+She was widely known for her roles in Dirty Rotten Scoundrels (1988), Dick Tracy (1990), and Mr. Holland's Opus (1995).
 Headly received a Theatre World Award and four Joseph Jefferson Awards and was nominated for two Primetime Emmy Awards.

 In 2017, Headly appeared in two films, The Circle and Just Getting Started.
 The latter marked her final film role, released six months after her death.
 She also starred in Hulu's comedy series Future Man.
 She died on June 8, 2017, mid-way through filming the series.

 Early life and education

 Headly was born on March 13, 1955, in New London, Connecticut.
 Her early years were spent living in the care of her mother, Joan Ida Headly (née Sniscak), in San Francisco, and her maternal grandmother in Lansford, Pennsylvania.
+Her father, Peter De Normandy Headly, was born on May 13, 1933 and died on August 21, 1969.

 Early in her elementary school years, she joined her mother, who was then living in Greenwich Village.
 She studied ballet at the Robert Joffrey school of ballet and modern dance at the Martha Graham Studios.
 In New York, she attended public schools, including PS 41, where she was placed in a class for intellectually gifted children.
 There, a fifth-grade teacher introduced her to the work of Jacques Cousteau in an oceanography class, triggering a lifelong interest in preserving the natural world.
 She later went on to the High School of Performing Arts, majoring in drama and graduating with honors.

 Rather than continuing to study the dramatic arts, she attended the American College of Switzerland, a small college in Leysin from which she graduated with a bachelor's degree.
 Soon after, she moved to New York, taking day jobs as a waitress so she could work nights in the theater for little or no salary.
 Later, she moved to Chicago, where she joined the New Works Ensemble at the St. Nicholas Theatre.
 She was eventually cast in a Goodman Theatre production of Curse of the Starving Class, directed by Robert Falls and co-starring John Malkovich.